youkabeng/leetcode-nvim/README.md

 ## <a id="installing"></a>Installing

-This plugin is written in python3 and you need to install requests and beautifulsoup4.
+This plugin is written in python3 and you need to install some packages.
 ```
-pip install requests beautifulsoup4
+pip install requests beautifulsoup4 playsound
 ```

 Use Plug-Vim